Gas prices spike again, now up 17 cents since Harvey

 Prices in Texas jumped 10 cents overnight, and are up 21 cents over the last week.
 North Carolina prices jumped 11 cents overnight and are up 27 cents over the last week.
 Georgia prices jumped nearly 12 cents overnight and are up about 29 cents for the week.

+And it's not just southern states hit by price increases.
+Delaware saw the average price jump 12 cents overnight and 30 cents in the last week.
+Ohio prices also jumped 12 cents overnight.

-Stations started running out of gasoline in Dallas following a social media reports that there was a Harvey-inspired shortage, even though one expert said the run on gasoline there was caused by the drivers panicking and topping off.
+Stations started running out of gasoline in Dallas following social media reports that there was a Harvey-inspired shortage, even though one expert said the gasoline shortage there was caused by the drivers panicking and topping off.
 Supplies might have lasted if drivers conserved what they already had in the tank.

+That kind of run on gasoline supplies is not unusual after a hurricane, said Tom Kloza, chief oil analyst for the Oil Price Information Service, which tracks prices for AAA.

+"It's very difficult to tell people to relax and not hoard it," he said.
+Still he said "The outlook for most of the country is for higher prices but not necessarily shortages."

 Gas futures shot up more than 10% Thursday, the last day of trading for contracts that promised September delivery of gasoline.
 Prices for the October futures early Friday were slightly lower, suggesting traders don't expect the higher prices to last.
-But there will likely be continued pain at the pump as the many of the refineries along the Texas Gulf Coast struggle to get back online.
+But there will likely be continued pain at the pump as refineries along the Texas Gulf Coast struggle to get back online.

 Related: Harvey certain to be one of most expensive natural disasters ever